JJJayyyy/HDLbits/Tips.md

 {5{1'b1}}           // 5'b11111 (or 5'd31 or 5'h1f)
 {2{a,b,c}}          // The same as {a,b,c,a,b,c}
 {3'd5, {2{3'd6}}}   // 9'b101_110_110.
 It's a concatenation of 101 with
+Z = Q[{A, B, C}]    // it is possible to use this to access the elements in the vector.
 ```

 ## Modules Hierachy